STUDY

 Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This module will provide a broad introduction to the social, cultural, and political history of modern Britain over the period 1830-1985.
-It will adopt a thematic approach, focusing on experiences such as the impact of industrialization, the growth of mass democracy, relations with Ireland, shifts in social relationships and the influence and meaning of class, gender, racial and ethnic identities, the rise and fall of Britain as an imperial power and the impact of total war.
+This module will introduce the economic, social, cultural, and political history of Britain 1750-1985.
+It will employ a thematic approach, focusing on experiences such as the impact and consequences of industrialization, the development of the modern state, political reform and the expansion of democracy, relations with Ireland and the influence and meaning of class, gender, racial and ethnic identities.
+It will also chart the rise and decline of Britain as an imperial and world power and the impact of total war in the twentieth century.
+It will provide you with an understanding of historical development over time and foster an appreciation of the complexity and diversity of past situations, events, and mentalities.
+It will also axiomatically explore concepts such as change and continuity.

 This module explores the history of the witch hunt in England, Scotland, continental Europe, and New England between 1450 and 1750, and its subsequent legacy.
 In each regional case study typical topics will include: the rise and decline of the hunt, the profile of the accused and accusers, the legal, social, religious, economic, political and cultural backdrops, the role of gender, age and rank, unique features and characteristics, and the persistence and evolution of witchcraft belief after the era of prosecution.

-The military histories of the major global conflicts of the ‘short twentieth century’ are well documented at international level.
+The military histories of the major global conflicts of the ‘short twentieth century’ are well documented at the international level.
 But the military contribution to the First World War, Second World War and the Cold War also had significant social, cultural, and domestic political effect across the United Kingdom.
-This module explores the domestic national experience of warfare by examining the evolving relationship between the military, state, and society during periods of conflict during the twentieth century.
+This module explores the domestic national experience of warfare by examining the evolving relationship between the British military, state, and society during periods of conflict during the twentieth century.
+It will explore the human experience of warfare and the legacy that has evolved within the public consciousness.
+You will be supported to apply prior learning to consider the impact of the global events of the twentieth century at the national level.
+The historiography of twentieth-century warfare will also be examined, and you will be encouraged to consider the value and limitations of the historical approaches that have been applied to the subject in the past.
+The module will also examine the cultural legacy of military conflict and will assess the impact of representations of warfare in literature, art and film on popular memory.

 WHY SUFFOLK